Wide Range of Markets

 Note, however, you are still exposed for the full value of the trade, i.e. £4,000 in this example.

-Therefore, you could lose more than your initial deposit if the market moved against you.
+Therefore, you could lose more than you allowed for if the market moved against you.

 Tax Free Profits*